If you’ve been offered a settlement agreement, you may be wondering if it’s negotiable.

 This brings me nicely to the fourth mistake employees make . . .

-4. Going it alone without legal advice
+4. Going it alone without a solicitor

 Many employees will try to negotiate their settlement agreement before getting legal advice.

-Although the law requires you to get legal advice at the point of signing, if you’ve already reached an agreement in principle with your employer, it will be much more difficult to improve the settlement agreement at a later date.
+Although the law requires you to get independent legal advice at the point of signing, if you’ve already reached an agreement in principle with your employer, it will be much more difficult to improve the settlement agreement at a later date.

 We recommend that, instead of doing the negotiation yourself, you ask your solicitor to help you.